 - 1/4 teaspoon baking soda

 - 4 soft hamburger buns split

-Serve on lightly toasted buns with desired toppings.
+- Serve on lightly toasted buns with desired toppings and Chick Fil A Sauce.
 Pickles, lettuce, and even a slice of cheese!

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.